Kyle Tucker Player Props: Astros vs. Cardinals

-Kyle Tucker -- 1-for-5 with a double in his most recent game -- will be in action for the Houston Astros versus the St. Louis Cardinals, with Jordan Montgomery on the mound, on June 27 at 7:45 PM ET.
+Kyle Tucker -- .222 average over his past 10 games -- will be in action for the Houston Astros versus the St. Louis Cardinals, with Miles Mikolas on the mound, on June 28 at 7:45 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Dodgers.
+In his previous game he had a one-hit performance (1-for-4) against the Cardinals.

 Kyle Tucker Game Info & Props vs. the Cardinals